-We are carrying out a study of families who come into contact with some of the children's social care services provided by Sandwell Council.
+We are carrying out a study of families who come into contact with some of the children's social care services provided by Flintshire County Council.
 The study is to try to find out whether a new approach might help families in the future.
 The study is being funded by the Youth Endowment Fund (YEF).
-At the end of the study, data collected relating to parents or carers of young people taking part in the study will have any directly identifiable information removed and stored in a secure environment at the University of Kent, 5 years for written data and 10 years for electronic data.
-Data relating to young people who take part in the study will be transferred to the funder who will ask the Department for Education to add a unique identifier, only the Department of education will be able to link the data to a specific young person.
-This data might be analysed in the future along with data from other sources within the Secure Research Service managed by the Office of National Statistics.
-This may include, for example, assessing whether children and young people who took part in YEF-funded projects were less likely to be excluded from school or get involved in crime in the future.
+At the end of the study, all data collected will have any directly identifiable information removed and stored in a secure environment at the University of Kent, 5 years for written data and 10 years for electronic data.
+Data relating to young people who take part in the study will be transferred to the funder, all identifiable information will be removed from the data transferred.
+This anonymized data might be analysed in the future along with data from other sources within the Secure Research Service managed by the Office of National Statistics.